MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/companion-app.md

 ![Companion App Info tab](../../../assets/images/bluetooth_and_app.png)
 3. Select your robot’s name to connect to the robot.
 When connected, two dots will appear in the Bluetooth icon on your phone.

-**Note: If your robot name doesn’t show up in the app, or if you lose connection (indicated when the two dots disappear from your Bluetooth icon), close the app and restart it.**
+**Note: If your robot name doesn’t show up in the app, or if you lose the Wi-Fi or Bluetooth connection (indicated when the two dots disappear from the Bluetooth icon in the app), close the app and restart it.
+Reconnect as previously.**

 ## Connect Misty to Wi-Fi
 For now Misty’s Wi-Fi connections are limited to 2.4 GHz networks.
 It is important to note that **this can fail without error**, and you won’t know what’s going on.
 If you have a dual-band router, be sure to join the 2.4 GHz version of your network.